Category: BMW News

 The BMW X3 will be the brand’s first model to be available with a pure-electric drive system, a plug-in hybrid system or highly efficient petrol and diesel engines.
 This embodies the BMW Group “Power of Choice” strategic approach, with the company supporting the broad spread of customer requirements and statutory regulations around the world.

 The new BMW iX3 is the result of many years of development work in the electric mobility field.
 The advances achieved since the market launch of the BMW i3 in 2013 now culminate in the company’s fifth-generation eDrive technology which comprises of a highly efficient electric motor, optimised energy density high-voltage battery and a high charging capacity.
 Thanks to the BMW Group’s longstanding investment in electric mobility, the use of disproportionately large batteries, which have a negative effect on vehicle weight, driving dynamics and electric power consumption, has been avoided in the development of this vehicle.

-The new BMW iX3 will launch with an exclusive Premier edition for the UK market in summer next year.
-Pricing and standard specification details will be revealed in autumn 2020, with pre-ordering opening at the same time.
+The new BMW iX3 will launch with an exclusive Premier edition for the UK market in July this year.
+Pre-orders are now being taken.

 Fifth-generation BMW eDrive technology.

 The premiere of the new iX3 marks the introduction of BMW Group’s fifth generation eDrive technology.
 Combining the latest electric motor, power electronics, charging technology and high-voltage battery, the fifth-generation system demonstrates clear progress in its performance characteristics, electric power consumption and range.
 These components, developed in-house by BMW Group, will also be fitted in the BMW iNEXT and BMW i4 models from 2021.